savchenkoyana/Nbody/02_Reproduce_JGB/README.md

   > Note that all scripts in this experiment overwrite the existing files.
   > Don't forget to backup your experiments before trying to reproduce them!

+  > Running Nbody0 simulation takes about 3 days depending on task you choose.
+Running M & A experiment with `N = 20000` was not reasonable because it would take us more than two weeks, so it is recommended to use `N = 10000` for this experiment.

 The combinations of parameters from the original article and corresponding sh-scripts are listed below: